bandatarunkumar/bandatarunkumar/README.md

 ## Hey <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">, I'm Akash Goyal!

-<p align="center">Welcome to my page! </br> I'm Akash Goyal, a Software Developer from <b>Bangalore, India</b>.</p>
+<p align="center">Welcome to my page! </br> I'm Tarunkumar Banda, a Software Developer from <b>Bangalore, India</b>.</p>

 <p>
-    I am 6+ years of experienced Software Engineer with a demonstrated history of working in the IT product based companies.
+    I am 7+ years of experienced Software Engineer with a demonstrated history of working in the IT product based companies.
 I write Software to solve problems.
 I am always intrigued by the way software has influenced our lives.  ¯\ (ツ) /¯

 I’m passionate about building tools to help people save time and do more with their lives.
-I am proficient in #softwaredevelopment, #dsa, #linux, #cplusplus, #systemdesign, and #blockchaintechnology and much more.
+I am proficient in #softwaredevelopment, #dsa, #linux, #cplusplus, #systemdesign, #distributedsystems and #blockchaintechnology and much more.
 C, C++, System Design , Data Structures and Algorithms are parts of my expertise.

 Currently I am working with <b>VMware</b> in Blockchain technology where I am contributing to the design and development of the backend system for deploying Distributed Byzantine Fault Tolerant components on VMware Blockchain.
-Prior to VMware, I was a part of Siemens Technology where I was contributing in rail project.
+Prior to VMware, I was a part of McAfee where I was contributing in rail project.
 </p>

 </p>